anyWareSculpture/sculpture-emulator-client/README.md

     cd dist
     sudo python -m SimpleHTTPServer 80

+It's also possible to use the built-in server:
+    $ gulp serve

 You may have to leave the directory and enter it again and then call the above command if you run `gulp` or `gulp clean` since those commands delete the `dist/` directory.

 While developing, instead of running all the individual build commands over and over again you can use `watch` commands.